 It is yet to be seen what sort of impact HS2 and the associated works will have on the canal.
-It is thankfully a very small section of the canal, on the edge of the district that will be directly affected, but is also in a rural setting where the incursion of a 21st century high speed railway will inevitably impact on the peace and serenity of this stretch of the waterway.
+It is a very small section of the canal, on the eastern edge of the district that will be directly affected, (character length 6 of the Canal Conservation Area) but is also in a rural setting where the incursion of a 21st century high speed railway will inevitably impact on the peace and serenity of this stretch of the waterway.